Introduction to Analyzing Digital and Analog Transponders

 Specifying the receiver model

-1. Open Downlink_Rx's () properties ().
+1. Open Downlink_Rx's () Properties ().

-2. Select the Basic Definition page when the Properties Browser opens.
+2. Select the Basic Definition page.

 3. Click the Receiver Model Component Selector ().

-5. Click OK to accept your selection and to close the Select Component dialog box.
+5. Click OK to accept your selection and to close the Select Component dialog.

 Specifying the receiver antenna model

-You will use the default Gaussian antenna model.
+Use the default Gaussian antenna model.
 The Gaussian antenna model uses an analytical model of a Gaussian beam.
 The model is like a parabolic antenna within about -6 dB relative to the boresight.

 1. Select the Antenna tab.